Motion to Take Note

 My Lords, I too am grateful to the noble Lord, Lord Ashdown.
 His debate has already illuminated what is a very confusing, if not threatening, picture to all of us.
 The President has yet to address important questions of foreign policy, because almost everything he says seems to be designed for internal purposes—not, apparently, for the good of the world outside.
 The State Department is left wondering what its job is: morale is low, people have resigned, humanitarian budgets are squeezed, and the Secretary of State seems flummoxed by conflicting instructions.
 It is therefore hard to examine a US non-foreign policy unless one makes a few suppositions.

 I am going to focus on the western Balkans today, since our International Relations Committee has just published a report on the Balkans.
 The committee also had the benefit of the evidence of the noble Lord, Lord Ashdown, based on his considerable experience in the region.
-The noble Lord, Lord Howell, and his colleagues must be thanked for bringing the Balkans back on the agenda in a timely fashion, while the Government are preparing to hold a Balkans summit.
+The noble Lord, Lord Howell, and his colleagues must be thanked for bringing the Balkans back on to the agenda in a timely fashion, while the Government are preparing to hold a Balkans summit.
 I have frequently asked the Government whether EU enlargement is still on the table, and the answer “Yes” is sounding a little half-hearted.
 Rather surprisingly, the Select Committee took no evidence from the USA and made little reference to its foreign policy.
 I conclude that, with such a maverick President, few people can claim to understand US foreign policy in Iran, Jerusalem or anywhere else, let alone the western Balkans.